"Galileo ... is the father of modern physics -- indeed of modern science" - Albert Einstein ( 1879 - 1955 )

 "A motion is said to be uniformly accelerated, when starting from rest, it acquires, during equal time-intervals, equal increments of speed"

-wherein he wrote his famous "Law of Falling Bodies" equation:
+wherein he experimentally arrived at his famous "Law of Falling Bodies" equation:

 *note: English source translation: Henry Crew and Alfonso de Salvio - Macmillan, 1914